-Notably, the coefficient of engine displacement is estimated to be statistically insignificant in the mean, but significant in the standard deviation.
-The estimates might indicate that the average consumer did not value motorcycles with larger engine sizes, but that individual consumers had different tastes regarding different engine displacements.
-The latter finding seems to make sense for consumer purchases of motorcycles: some consumers buy heavyweight motorcycles intended for long trips, while others prefer medium-sized motorcycles for getting around the city.
-The estimated random coefficient of the constant term may imply that consumers' heterogenous responses to the outside good may play a role in the demand for new motorcycles.
+It is reasonable that the random coefficient of engine displacement is estimated to be significant.
+The estimate might indicate that individual consumers had different tastes regarding different engine displacements.
+This finding seems to make sense for consumer purchases of motorcycles: some consumers buy heavyweight motorcycles intended for long trips, while others prefer medium-sized motorcycles for getting around the city.
+The estimated random coefficient of the constant term, though statistically insignificant, might imply that consumers' heterogenous responses to the outside good may play a role in the demand for new motorcycles.